On the Hilbert space derived from the Weil distribution: Introduction

-belongs to the Hermite--Biehler class by the RH (\cite[Theorem 1]{La06}) and hence it defines the de Branges space $\mathcal{H}(E_\xi)$, where the dash on the right-hand side of \eqref{eq_102} means differentiation (see Section \ref{sec_2_1} for the Hermite--Biehler class and de Branges spaces).
-Then the first result is stated as follows.
+belongs to the Hermite--Biehler class under the RH \cite[Theorem 1]{La06} and hence it defines the de Branges space $\mathcal{H}(E_\xi)$, where the dash on the right-hand side of \eqref{EQ_103} means differentiation of $\xi(s)$ with respect to $s$.
+Furthermore, the meromorphic function